 Panasonic LX10 versus Canon G7 X Mark II

-The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in September 2016 and February 2016.
+The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2016.
 Both the LX10 and the G7X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Panasonic LX10 and the Canon G7 X Mark II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic LX10 and the Canon G7 X Mark II is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX10 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is somewhat larger (2 percent) than the Panasonic LX10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably larger (102 percent) than the Panasonic LX10.
 Moreover, the G7X Mark II is slightly heavier (3 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the G7X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.